mkatenolan/FAC-week-3-Partyps/README.md

 Exceeded API requests allowed per hour.
 We had to stop and wait until hour was over. :confused:

 ## What we learned

+- How to construct an API request
+- How to throw a great party
+- How to abstract code + build in smaller modules